ci-richard-mcelhinney/nhaystack/readme.md

 [Haystack REST Api](http://project-haystack.org/doc/Rest).
 Many of the tags that are defined as being associated with `points`, like `kind`, `unit`, `tz`, `his`, `cur`, etc. are automatically generated for you.

+#### 1.1 The Cache
+The NHaystackService maintains an in-memory cache of all the Haystack records it finds in your Niagara Station.
+When you first add the NHaystackService to your station it needs to be enabled.
+This can be done from the Property Sheet of the NHaystackService.
+When the service initialises it builds the in-memory cache of the Haystack records it finds.

+This process also happens when the station is started or restarted.
+If you examine the output from the Application Director of your station you will see a number of messages logged there advising of the status of the cache building process.

+If at anytime whilst the station is running you make a change to any tags or site/equipment entities then it you must make sure you execute a cache rebuild.
+This can be done by finding the NHaystackService in your station and right-clicking on the service.
+From the context menu that appears select _Actions->Rebuild Cache_.
+If you do not do this then your changes will not appear in any queries to the NHaystackService from either internal or external clients.

+#### 1.2 The Haystack Servlet
+When using the NHaystack module in Niagara and configuring your station as a Haystack server you will most likely want to enable the servlet.
+The NHaystackService comes with a built-in, fully compliant implementation of the Project Haystack REST API specification.
+This servlet enables external Haystack clients to interact with your Niagara Station.

+To enable the built-in servlet that implements the Project Haystack REST API navigate to the Property Sheet of the NHaystackService in your station and you will find the property that enables the servlet.
+Additionally there is an opportunity to provide a custom name for the servlet.
+By default the servlet name is _haystack_ and it is recommended that this default name remains unchanged as other clients will be expecting this servlet name as a defacto standard.

+It is recommended to enable the servlet immediately after installing the NHaystackService so that other clients are able to interact with your station.

 ### 2. How point recs are generated